Matt Jones (running back)

-Matt Jones (born March 7, 1993) is an American football running back who is a free agent.
-He played college football for the University of Florida, and was drafted by the Washington Redskins in the third round of the 2015 NFL Draft.
-He has also played for the Indianapolis Colts, Philadelphia Eagles, and St. Louis BattleHawks.
+Matt Jones (born March 7, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Florida Gators, and was selected by the Washington Redskins in the third round of the 2015 NFL draft.
+He was also a member of the Indianapolis Colts, Philadelphia Eagles, St. Louis Battlehawks and Vegas Vipers.

-Early years
+Early life

 Jones attended Armwood High School in Seffner, Florida, where he played high school football.
 He helped lead Armwood to a 15-0 record and the FHSAA Class 6A Championship and #2 national ranking his senior year while rushing for 896 yards and 10 touchdowns despite missing four games and also hauling in nine catches for 197 yards and three more scores.
 He earned an Honorable Mention All-State honors.
 He also competed in track and field at Armwood.

-Jones was rated as a four-star recruit by Rivals.com and was ranked as the 15th best running back in his class.
-He committed to the University of Florida to play college football.
+Jones was rated as a four-star recruit by Rivals.com and was ranked as the 15th-best running back in his class.
+He committed to Florida to play college football over offers from Auburn, Notre Dame, and South Carolina, among many others.

 College career

 Jones appeared in 12 games as a true freshman in 2012.
 He rushed for 275 yards on 52 carries with three touchdowns.
 As a sophomore in 2013, Jones played in only five games due to a torn meniscus.
 He finished the year with 339 yards on 79 carries with two touchdowns.
 He returned from the injury for his junior season in 2014.
 In 2014, he had 166 carries for 817 rushing yards and six rushing touchdowns.

-Jones entered the 2015 NFL Draft, after his junior season.
+Jones entered the 2015 NFL draft, after his junior season.